Artimedias/BakeryTwo/README.md

 ###Setup/Installation:
 1) Clone this repository to wherever you wish
 2) Then navigate to the installation with your preferred terminal.
-3) Enter the Store.Tests folder and run dotnet restore 3a) To run the tests, enter dotnet tests
+3) Go into the Store.Tests folder and run dotnet test to use the tests
-4) Go back to the main folder and enter the store folder
+4) Return to the main folder and enter the store folder.
+Then enter dotnet run.
 5) Run dotnet run and follow the prompts to simulate being an employee in a bakery.

 ###Known Bugs: